 Lincolnshire residents urged to have their say on council reorganisation

-They are holding events across the county to explain why their plan should be supported — but many towns are not on the schedule.

-In the south of the county, there is no public event in Stamford, Bourne or the Deepings.
-In Stamford in particular many people have asked why a partnership with Rutland is not being properly debated given the natural links with the areas.
+The government has invited proposals for ‘local government reorganisation’ across Lincolnshire, aiming to replace the current two-tier system of governance.

-The county council plan would be for one larger unitary authority within its current borders.
-All seven district councils and the county council would be scrapped and replaced by one big authority handling all local services including waste, highways and planning.
+‘Your Lincolnshire’, put forward by the county council, would see it and seven district councils replaced by one big local authority handling all services including waste, highways and planning.

 A spokesperson for Lincolnshire County Council said: “Our face to face events complement the information available online and we’re holding one in each district plus an additional event at Lincoln Castle for people who prefer to attend at a weekend.